 When it comes to desktops, I always tell people I build the best desktops out there, because I do.
 Unfortunately there is hardly any standardization out there for laptops so I cannot build custom laptops.
 Therefore I recommend the next best brands in these orders: 1) Dell 2) Toshiba.

-The reasons I pick Dell as #1 go for many reasons.
+There are many reasons I pick Dell as my #1 recommendation:

 1) When it comes to cost of maintenance, you can’t beat a Dell.
 They standardize the hardware for their own laptops as much as possible.
 When it comes to software, they also do this.
 One CD fits all.
 When it comes to reinstalling Windows, you do not need an independent cd for each and every model like you do with HP/Compaq/Sony/Toshiba/Every other brand on the market.